nunit/docs/docs/articles/nunit/release-notes/framework.md

 The minimum target framework supported is now dotnet framework 4.6.2, and .net 6.0.

-See [planning notes](../Towards-NUnit4.md) for more information about the changes.
+See the [planning notes](../Towards-NUnit4.md) for more information about the changes, and also information on the breaking changes in this release.

-The total number of issues fixed in this release is : 82.
+There are 82 issues fixed in this release.

 ### Enhancements